mathewgomas-alfred/mathewgomas.io/reference_manual/audio_for_animation.rst

 Audio for Animation
 ===================

-Within Krita you can load an audio file into your document to help syncronize your animation with dialogue or music.
+Within Krita you can load an audio file into your document to help synchronize your animation with dialogue or music.
 This functionality is available from the audio menu in the Timeline Docker's titlebar.

 Importing Audio Files
 ---------------------